 How Can I Show That The Accident Was Caused By An Improperly Secured Load?

 To be eligible for filing a claim and obtain compensation, you’ll first be required to show that the improperly secured load is what was the cause of the accident.
 To do this, you must collect the required evidence to show the cause of the accident.
 Such evidence may include:

-– Eyewitness statements that just before the accident took place that the driver was swerving
+Statements from eyewitnesses prior to the accident taking place showing that the driver was swerving

-– Logbooks proving the driver failed to check on the cargo
+Logbooks that show the driver failed to check the cargo

 Give us a call at 855.396.3926 for a free consultation on your case today.
 We’re ready to help you.